knijesh/Neural-Networks/README.md

 The library has been built for a multi layer perceptron and the structure of the network can be tweaked by modifying the json file under data

-A command line parser has been built to invoke the deep learning framework under parser/cli_parser.py
+A command line parser has been built to invoke the deep learning framework under parser/cli_parser.py .
+USe your own format_file.txt to create and build subparsers.

 All the activation functions are kept in activation/